 Accompanying meeting documents should also be sent with the meeting agenda.
 For project working groups, it may be worth setting up a shared documents folder or creating a channel in Microsoft Teams or Slack to keep materials.
 Just make sure that, whatever approach you take to sharing, you do this securely and, ideally, according to a zero-trust security strategy.

 If you are a meeting participant and have not received an agenda before the start of the conference call, reach out to the meeting organizer to ask what topics and material will be discussed during the meeting.
-Effective virtual meetings rely on everyone to read the meeting material and prepare beforehand.
+Effective virtual presentations and meetings rely on everyone to read the meeting material and prepare beforehand.
 As Nancy M. Settle-Murphy points out in her book Leading Effective Virtual Teams, not preparing for meetings is an ethical violation against your team, because if others have to take the time to catch you up, it’s stealing time from the team — and that’s a disrespectful habit.

 3. Do your homework